ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 - the name under which the model will be served
 - the port on which the API will be available

-!!! tip "Using the pre-fine-tuned model"
+!!! tip "How to use the [`ALIRE-HESSO/use-case-1`](https://huggingface.co/ALIRE-HESSO/use-case-1) pre-fine-tuned model"

     If you want to skip the fine-tuning process, you can use the pre-fine-tuned model [`ALIRE-HESSO/use-case-1`](https://huggingface.co/ALIRE-HESSO/use-case-1) directly.
 Just replace the path to the fine-tuned model checkpoint with the model name: